CZ-NIC/yangson/docs/datatype.rst

 	 >>> decimal64_t.canonical_string(e)
 	 '2.7183'

-   .. method:: from_yang(text: str, sctx: SchemaContext) -> Optional[ScalarValue]
+   .. method:: from_yang(text: str) -> ScalarValue

-      Return a value of receiver's type parsed from a string appearing in a YANG module, or ``None`` if parsing fails.
-The *sctx* argument is the :class:`~.schemadata.SchemaContext` in which
+      Return a value of receiver's type parsed from *text* appearing in a YANG module.

-      *text* is interpreted as a scalar value.
+      This method raises :exc:`~.InvalidArgument` if the receiver type cannot properly parse *text*.

       This method is mainly useful for parsing arguments of the **default** statement.